 - 3.3.
 There shall be no movement of players between teams in the same grade.
 Playing a player from another team in the same grade will result in forfeiture of that game. - 3.4.
 Players may only play for one open grade club.
-The exception to this is Rule 3.18 "Where a College/High School does not have a team in the Premier competition/s then players wishing to play for their school may also play premier hockey" or 3.16 the clubs are aligned. - 3.5.
+The exception to this is Rule 4.3.18 "Where a College/High School does not have a team in the Premier competition/s then players wishing to play for their school may also play premier hockey" or Rule 4.3.16 the clubs are aligned. - 3.5.
 Clubs entering existing teams into the next year's competition shall be required to have a minimum of 13 players per team.
-Clubs will be required to submit player names for each team three weeks prior to the start of the season. - 3.5.1.
-For the 2024 season and Premier Woman must register a minimum of 13 players and the Premier/Reserve combine Men must register a minimum of 11 players per team. - 3.6.
-Playing between grades - 3.6.1.
-It is highly recommended that NHC Tier 1 players are registered in the Premier grade. - 3.6.2.
-The Club Council Executive reserves the right to regrade any player that has played in the NHC Tier 1 competition in the past two seasons registered in Reserve grade. - 3.7.
-Playing Up: Any player may play up one team only, up to seven (7) times, if they play another game (8th) then they must stay up in that grade.
-This means that players may only play in 2 teams per year except under rule 3.18).
-If a player plays in more than 2 teams the 3rd, 4th team/s shall forfeit the matches played in by that player.
-Please note that this rule applies to Open grade hockey only.
-The 2 team rule still applies and where the player is regraded to the higher grade, they can then only play for that team and are unable to play up another team
+Clubs will be required to submit player names for each team three weeks prior to the start of the season. - 3.2.1.
+For the 2025 season and Premier Woman must register a minimum of 13 players and the Premier/Reserve combine Men must register a minimum of 11 players per team.

+3.6.
+16 Field players, 2 Goalkeepers